jhwaffles/jhwaffles/README.md

 ### ⚡ Fun facts:

 - I'm fascinated with preventative healthcare and the impacts of sleep, diet, and microbiome.
+I once did a 72-hour fast!
-- I believe in the impact of open-source technologies and accessible education.
+- I strongly believe in the impact of open-source technologies and accessible education.
 - In my off time I enjoy climbing at my local gym, batch-cooking nutritious food, and reading.

 <!--